FrtsVictor/C-Rest-APIs/CQRS_Mediator-Shop/readme.md

-Project usinf CQRS with Mediator
+Project using CQRS with Mediator

 Command Query Responsibility Segregation